Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 The most common source of all types of pc infections.
 First of all, disable the “Autoplay” option from settings.
 When connecting the USB drive to the pc, never open it by double-clicking on the USB disk icon as shown in the figure below.
 Double-clicking the drive could execute a potentially harmful file inside the USB drive.

 Unknown emails, abrupt alerts, fake profiles, and curiosity-tickling offers, are the #1 technique of delivering malware.
 If you receive an email from a stranger who urges you to click on a link, don’t ever do that.
 Simply go to the setting and mark that email as “Spam” or “Phishing attack”.
-For increased online protection, just install any appropriate security extension in your browser.
+This gives perfect protection against malware.

 The majority of Wi-Fi hotspots are using unprotected connections.
 To secure your Wi-Fi connection, use WPA2-PSK encryption on your Wi-Fi connection.
 You can easily find and select WPA2-PSK in security settings.